onera/paradigm/doc/sphinx/source/user_manual/partitioning/extract_part.rst

       Define input mesh
       """""""""""""""""

-        One can define the input mesh either as a :ref:`Part Mesh Nodal <pmn>` structure:
+        One can define the input mesh either as a :ref:`Part Mesh Nodal <pmn>` instance:

         .. doxygenfunction:: PDM_extract_part_part_nodal_set